felippe-regazio/logflake/README.md

 # Examples

 Here are some examples of the Logflake Super Powers.
-There are much more, but those are the common ones:

 ### Common Logging